martinandersson/nomagichttp/README.md

 **A server-side Java library used to receive HTTP requests and respond to them.**

+_The branch `virtual-threads` aims to rewrite this library to use virtual threads instead of asynchronous channels to simplify API and implementation as well as to potentially gain performance.
+The documentation on this branch is likely out of date._

 The API is _elegant_ and based on the firmly held belief that all forms of magic are evil.
 Reflection code, error-prone annotations, missing "beans" and God-like "context" objects will never be a part of the library.
 The source code is